If you think every dream you journal is going to be profound, surprising, or funny, you’re going to be sorely disappointed.

 Required, mandatory training proffered by human resources departments of companies big and large comes up every year.
 Often it’s at the same time.

 Before computer training was widespread, this used to be accomplished by display boards and in-person reviews.
-These days it’s all usually accomplished online.
+These days it’s all usually done online.

 It doesn’t matter.
 Both delivery formats still suck.

 Treat the customer kindly.